s-i-d-d-h-a-r-t-h/Yolo/README.md

 - Size of a minibatch = 64/16 = 4
 - Filters = (no. of classes + 5)*3 = (1+5)*3 = 18

-Here are some samples of output of the model:
+Here are some samples of the output of the model:

 ![Image4](https://user-images.githubusercontent.com/62711040/123517783-8b0ecd00-d6c0-11eb-9419-09629cfda7fe.png)
 ![Image1](https://user-images.githubusercontent.com/62711040/123517766-78949380-d6c0-11eb-8a8b-412716505ffa.png)
 ![Image3](https://user-images.githubusercontent.com/62711040/123517773-7fbba180-d6c0-11eb-84a5-4c7993c93f2b.png)